 Deterministic Parsing of Mixed Binary/ASCII Instrument Outputs in Python

-Mixed-format instrument streams routinely multiplex human-readable configuration blocks with high-throughput binary measurement payloads over a single transport layer (UART, TCP, or GPIB).
-In laboratory automation, ad-hoc string splitting or naive socket.recv() loops collapse under partial-read conditions, delimiter collisions, and transport jitter.
-Production-grade ingestion demands a deterministic finite-state machine (FSM) that enforces strict framing invariants, validates payloads at the byte level, and delivers payloads to downstream consumers as read-only memoryview slices that avoid further copies.
+Mixed-format instrument streams routinely multiplex human-readable configuration blocks with high-throughput binary measurement payloads over a single transport layer such as UART, TCP, or GPIB.
+In laboratory automation, ad-hoc string splitting or naive socket.recv() loops collapse under partial-read conditions, delimiter collisions, and transport jitter, silently reinterpreting one dropped byte as a shifted struct field.
+This page works the exact single-frame case end to end: a bounded, three-phase finite-state machine that enforces strict framing invariants, validates payloads at the byte level, and hands each payload to downstream consumers as a read-only memoryview slice with a single bounded copy.

-Before implementing a parser, establish strict synchronization boundaries aligned with Data Capture, Validation & Metadata Sync.
-Every frame must carry an unambiguous ASCII start marker, explicit payload length, deterministic endianness declaration, and a verifiable checksum or trailer.
-Timestamps and sequence counters must be injected at the ingestion boundary, not derived post-parse, to prevent clock drift during partial reads.
-Violations of these constraints must trigger immediate frame discard and state reset; speculative recovery introduces silent data corruption in downstream automation pipelines.
+Every frame must carry an unambiguous ASCII start marker, an explicit payload length, a deterministic endianness declaration, and a verifiable trailer.
+Timestamps and sequence counters are injected at the ingestion boundary, not derived post-parse, so clock drift cannot leak in during a multi-chunk partial read.
+Any violation of these invariants triggers immediate frame discard and a hard state reset; speculative recovery introduces silent data corruption downstream.
+The wire contract this page assumes:

 *HDR\r\n